ioBroker/ioBroker.docs/docs/ru/adapterref/iobroker.hm-rega/README.md

 * (foxriver76) added possibility to synchronize hidden variables

 ### 2.3.3 (2019-04-05)
-* (foxriver76) added more systeminfo states when syncing duty cycle
+* (foxriver76) added more system info states when syncing duty cycle
 * (foxriver76) when setting ts, do it in ms

 ### 2.3.2 (2019-03-10)